Homemade All-Purpose Cleaners from Vinegar and Bleach

 You'll need a spray bottle, plus equal amounts of white vinegar and water.
 You can use a new spray bottle, or re-use one from an old store-bought household cleaner -- just be sure to wash it out extremely well, since the vinegar will react badly with common cleaners like bleach, producing toxic chlorine gas.

 Once you shake up your vinegar-water mixture, you're ready for your next cleaning spree.
-If vinegar smells a bit, well, vinegary to you, it's possible to add a fragrance to your homemade cleaner.Here's how to do that.
+If vinegar smells a bit, well, vinegary to you, it's possible to add a fragrance to your homemade cleaner..

 Benefits of Cleaning with Vinegar